xmzt/crpy/lexr/README.md

 ### Top-level grammar

-The grammar is just python code at the top-level (see clexmake.py).
+The grammar is just Python code at the top-level (see clexmake.py).
 Header boilerplate code sets up diagnostics for debugging, the initial graph is formed, the graph is compiled.

-One could generate the graph in straight python generating objects from funlib objlib nodelib, but the redundancy starts becoming overwhelming, hence the lispish interpreter (machlib.Mach.parse) to aid in generating the graph.
+One could generate the graph in straight Python generating objects from funlib objlib nodelib, but the redundancy starts becoming overwhelming, hence the lispish interpreter (machlib.Mach.parse) to aid in generating the graph.
 The lispish syntax seems to provide for a textually compact grammar that follows the state machine closely, at least to the eyes of the